 Due to the logistics involved with this upper level camp program, notification of cancellation must be sent to [email protected] no later than 10am Monday the week before your child’s camp session for you to receive a refund.
 Please note the $100 deposit to reserve your child’s spot is non-refundable.

-Why did you cancel the overnight camping in the Dry Tortugas National Park?
+Why did you cancel the overnight camping in the Dry Tortugas National Park for 2025?

 Reef Relief staff made every possible effort to continue the camping program this summer.
 However, due to cuts and changes made at the federal level, Reef Relief staff had to make the difficult decision to cancel.
 The lack of financial support, booking difficulty, and program cuts were all factors that contributed to this decision.
 However, the greatest reason was lack of staff at the park to be available in emergency situations and general uncertainty as to what the next few months will bring.
 We hope that once the dust settles we can resume this special program in the coming years.